Vacuuming The Blue Line

 Big Rods, Wee Flies

 As Trout Spey continues to grow in popularity we encounter information outlining the applications of two-handed rods designed for trouting.
-This info is fairly sound, except too often we are told the lighter weight Trout Spey rods are most suitable for presenting wee soft-hackle flies, while the he… Become a member of Swing the Fly […]
+This info is fairly sound, except too often we are told the lighter weight Trout Spey rods are most suitable for presenting wee soft-hackle flies, while the hea… Become a member of Swing the Fly […]

 The Leisenring Lift